soundwanders/greatgatsby/README.md

 ## 🚀 Continuous Deployment

-On each push to branch 'main' truggers a redeployment to [jcoletta.vercel.app](https://jcoletta.vercel.app)
+Each push to branch 'main' triggers redeployment to [jcoletta.vercel.app](https://jcoletta.vercel.app)

 ## 🐛 Report A Bug